Dhanuir/myportfolio/README.md

 ![](ProjectImages/TakeConverter/TakeConverter.PNG)

-## Lighting in Unreal Engine
+## Lighting for Promotional Content (Work in Progress)
-Managed lighting for promotional content in Unreal Engine.<br />
+Managed lighting for promotional content in Unreal Engine.
+The materials shown (one video and three images) represent work in progress, as they were created during the development phase and do not reflect the final result.<br />

 https://github.com/Dhanuir/myportfolio/assets/149911939/00e9268b-628b-48d3-a9fe-7dd4847ddd3c